Services and support

-If you have previously had a full diagnostic assessment report from either a registered psychologist, or a qualified specialist teacher holding a SpLD Assessment Practicing Certificate, or you have an Evaluation of Need report – please email it to us.
+If you have previously had a full diagnostic assessment report from either a registered psychologist, or a qualified specialist teacher holding a SpLD Assessment Practicing Certificate, or you have an Evaluation of Needs report – please email it to us.

 Lectures, labs and tutorials